When you’re the Lone Ranger in your nonprofit trying to raise money using a hundred fundraising strategies, it’s tough.

 One sure-fire way to tell that you’ve just done nickel-and-dime fundraising is the feeling you get after it’s over.
 I call it the Heart-Sink.
 You’re really glad it’s done and you realize you just worked really hard for not a lot of return.
 It makes you sigh.
 Heavily.
 And your heart sinks at the thought of having to do it again.

-So, what do you do instead, to make sure you have the right strategies for your nonprofit?
+So, what do you do instead, to make sure you have the right fundraising strategies for your nonprofit?
 The ones that will bring you the kind of money it takes to fully fund your budget?

-Choose the right strategies
+Choose the right fundraising strategies.

 - Help you reach your revenue goals